scientific-python/blog.scientific-python.org/content/posts/matplotlib/pyplot-vs-object-oriented-interface/index.md

 Understanding this hierarchy of `Figure`, `Artist`, `Axes` and `Axis` is immensely important, because it plays a crucial role in how me make an animation in `matplotlib`.

 Now that we understand how plots are generated, we can easily solve the problem we faced earlier.
-To make Velocity and Distance plot to make more sense, we need to plot each data item against a seperate axis, with a different scale.
+To make Velocity and Distance plot to make more sense, we need to plot each data item against a separate axis, with a different scale.
 Thus, we will need one parent `Figure` object and two `Axes` objects.

 ```python
 fig, ax1 = plt.subplots()